 Floodplain Grazing Marsh: Features

-Floodplain Grazing Marsh’s wet and damp grassland, ditches and subsistence flashes, scrapes, pools and water-filled areas, and muddy and marshy areas, all promote biodiversity.
+Floodplain Grazing Marsh’s wet and damp grassland, ditches and subsistence flashes, scrapes and water-filled areas, and muddy and marshy areas, all promote biodiversity.

 Grazing marsh species